 The technician will remove the transmission or transaxle from the vehicle.
 Now accessible, the release bearing, pressure plate, and clutch will be removed from the engine.
 The flywheel may be removed for resurfacing or replacement, and the pilot bearing will be removed from the rear of the crankshaft.
 New components will then be installed.
 After assembly, the technician will check for proper operation.

 Engine oil from the rear main seal or transmission fluid leaks from the input shaft bearing can damage a clutch.
 When replacing a clutch, any leaks should be diagnosed and repaired to avoid recurring problems.
-As a preventive measure, it's not uncommon for a shop to recommend replacement of the rear main seal and/or the transmission input shaft seal even when not leaking—it's a good insurance policy against expensive future repairs.
+As a preventive measure, it's not uncommon for a shop to recommend replacement of the rear main seal and/or the transmission input shaft seal even when not leaking; it's a good insurance policy against expensive future repairs.
 Replacement of the release bearing, pilot bearing, clutch fork, and clutch slave cylinder may be recommended as they are removed for this service.
 Transmission mounts and driveshaft support bearings should also be inspected and replaced as necessary.

 Incorrect linkage or cable adjustment, and "riding" the clutch (resting one's foot on the clutch pedal, not allowing the clutch to release completely) can cause premature clutch failure.
 Some high end vehicle's will have what's called a "Dual Mass Flywheel" that is considerably more expensive due to design.
 This sort of flywheel cannot be resurfaced and if significantly worn or damaged will need to be replaced.